Yoast/wordpress-seo/readme.txt

 Other:

-* Improves compliance with wordpress.org plugin guidelines.
+* Fixes compliance with the wordpress.org plugin guidelines.

 = 19.6 =
 Release Date: August 23rd, 2022